vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-2018-09-20.md

 - Import data and plot graphs
 - Create a documented and reproducible piece of R code
 - Know how to develop your skills in R after the course
-- Interrogate and visualise data with Bioconductor packages

 ## Aims:- During this course you will learn about: